Olingerada/pirate/readme.md

 $ pip install pushbullet.py
 ```

-Put your PushBullet API key in ~/pb_api.txt and set a cron job to run //pirate-remote.py// every X minutes.
+Put your PushBullet API key in api variable in the script and set a cron job to run //pirate-remote.py// every X minutes.

-Make sure the server running Transmission (if not localhost) is accepting traffic on TCP/9091, and RPC is enabled in the Transmission settings.json file.
+Make sure the server running Transmission (if not localhost) is accepting traffic on TCP/9091 and RPC is enabled in the Transmission settings.json file.
 Read about configuring Transmission [here](https://trac.transmissionbt.com/wiki/EditConfigFiles).

 ### Usage